 “People overlook the impact kids have on their parents.
 You’re changing their behaviour at an early age, making them aware of the problem.
 These little people are going to turn into adults.
 I think it’s really important to make that not new or weird.
 It’s a part of their behaviour, and that will rub off at home, their parents will change, small business will respond to that, community will change.”

 If you are inspired by these stories, if you want to help your school save money and carbon emissions, please get in touch.

-What rebates can I get?
-How much does it cost?
+What rebates can I get on solar panels?
+How much does it cost to install rooftop solar?
 How do I choose a reputable company?
 Are batteries worth the money?
 And what’s with these Facebook ads for cheap deals?

 Bring all your questions to our free Solar My House webinar at 6.30pm on September 16, 2020.
-Hosted by volunteers Ann-Charlott and Ursula, with the expert input of solar guru David Veal, this relaxed and friendly info session aims to get you up to speed on rooftop solar and show you how you could save money on power bills and help the environment.
+Hosted by volunteers Ann-Charlott and Ursula, with the expert input of solar guru David Veal from Solarpro, this relaxed and friendly info session aims to get you up to speed on rooftop solar and show you how you could save money on power bills and help the environment.